hunter-atk/Ulam-Spiral-Challenge/README.md

 ## BONUS

 Instead of drawing squares to a canvas, try generating the spiral another way and populate your squares with numbers.
+Also, make your canvas bigger!
+The bigger the canvas the easier it is to see patterns, in my opinion.

 EXAMPLE: The numbers in your spiral could begin with 1 in the first and center-most square, and increase by the value of x with each consecutive itteration of a square.
 If 4 is passed in as x, for instance, the first and center-most square in the spiral should contain the number 1, the second square should comntain the number 5, 9 in the third, 13 in the fourth, and so on.
 See if you notice any number patterns in your spiral.